 Four-stage structured approach

 - Is the objective sufficiently important to justify limiting a fundamental right?
-Elsewhere it has been said the aim must represent a ‘real, objective consideration’ which is not itself discriminatory (Statutory EqA Employment Code, below), and the employer etc must have a ‘real need’ (Allonby and Elias cases below).
+Elsewhere it has been said the aim must represent a ‘real, objective consideration’ which is not itself discriminatory (Statutory EqA Employment Code, below), and the employer etc must have a ‘real need’ (Allonby case below).

 - Is the measure rationally connected to the objective?